 Brick painting is the process of layering a quality paint product over the top of your brick surfaces.
 This method creates a solid, protective barrier between the brick and the elements while giving the wall a new opaque color scheme.
 The flat finish the paint provides creates a more modern look, so people often use paint to update and refresh older homes and give them a remodeled appearance.

 Because the paint sits directly on top of the brick, it acts as a barrier that protects the old, weathering surface from the elements.
 Certain types of paint can block out things such as moisture and sunlight, which could further damage your brick walls.
 Paint also comes in a wide range of unique colors that the natural pigments in stains can’t produce.
 If you want your wall to be a specific color, you’ll have a better selection if you go with paint.
 This method is also a favorite DIY trend for its ease of application and overall speed in completing the job.
+There may be setbacks, but do keep everything in mind as you decide on painting your brick walls.

 It’s also important to mention that since paint doesn’t sink into the brick itself, it’s also subject to quicker decay.
 This means the elements can damage the paint a lot faster than with a stain, and you’ll need to perform regular maintenance to keep it looking fresh.
 For this reason, it’s recommended that you repaint your brick every three to five years.
 Paint also doesn’t allow the brick to breathe once it’s applied, trapping moisture within that can hinder the product’s ability to stick to the surface.